FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_N+/N+.md

 ## CompTIA Network+ Exam Objectives

 The table below lists the domains measured by this examination and the extent to which they are represented.
-Toggle the dropdown, then click on the domain to view its contents.
+Click on the domain to view its contents.

 These objectives are copied from CompTIA's objectives PDF.